profmancusoa/sherpa/README.md

 - provide a simple to understand project for other people to experiment and learn
 - provide low traffic and small size file sharing

-Any support is more than welcom!!!
+Any support is more than welcome!!!